-The mission of the Joslyn Institute for Sustainable Communities is to promote an integrated approach to sustainability through education, public visioning, partnership, and coordination.
+The mission of the Joslyn Institute for Sustainable Communities is to promote an integrated approach to sustainability through education, public visioning, partnership, research, demonstration, and coordination.
 Sustainable design is the promotion of human systems in balance with the natural environment.
 The Institute was established to promote an integrated approach to issues of sustainability and to facilitate this process.
 In our educational programs and pilot projects, the Institute provides an opportunity to explore the broad concept of ‘sustainable development’ and look further at specific applications on a project-by-project basis.
 Each project is different in order to cover a range of issues.

 Origins & History

 Created in 1996 by the University of Nebraska College of Architecture, the Joslyn Institute for Sustainable Communities focuses on the built environment to promote sustainable development.
 Today, the Joslyn Institute (JISC) works independently from the University in its advocacy and modeling of sustainable design and development.

 In its early years, the Joslyn Institute was housed in the 1902 former home of George and Sarah Joslyn, a prominent family in the history of Omaha.
 The buildings and grounds were entered into the National Register of Historic Places by the National Trust for Historic Preservation, and the Joslyn Institute was charged by the State of Nebraska with managing and preserving the estate.
 The castle and grounds provided an ideal setting for the Institute’s educational programs and preservation efforts.

 An early effort of JCI, following its founding in 1996, was to oversee the preparation of a Historic Structures Report on the history, conditions, and future uses of the buildings and grounds of the five-acre estate in the heart of Omaha.